You've stumbled upon the idea to build a painting business and now you're ready to take the next steps.

 How To Price Your Paintings

-One of the most challenging and critical pieces to starting your painting business is determining how much to charge for your paintings
+One of the most challenging aspects to starting a painting business is determining how much to charge for your paintings.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.